 Twelve Months Ended

-June 30, 2013 June 30, 2011
+June 30, 2014 June 30, 2013 June 30, 2012

-(In thousands)

-Stock options 193 267 105
+Stock options - 193 267

-Nonvested deferred shares 2 3 13
+Nonvested deferred shares 2 3

-Total antidilutive securities 195 270 118
+Total antidilutive securities 195 270

 Note 12-Employee Benefit Plans

 Defined Contribution Plans

 The Company sponsors defined contribution savings plans for all eligible employees meeting length of service requirements.
 Under the primary plan, participants may contribute an amount up to 25% of pretax annual compensation subject to certain limitations.
 The Company matches 100% of the first 3% of employee contributions and 50% of the next 2% of employee contributions.
 The Company matching contributions vest immediately.